 Social science research is integrated into all COACh activities to assist in program development and assess the short and long-term impact of its programs.
-Results and descriptions of COACh activities are published in peer-reviewed journals and professional publications.
+Results and descriptions of COACh activities are published in peer-reviewed journals, professional publications, presentations and web-posted reports.

 Highlights of COACh impact